Employment

 • 6-8 weeks of vacation per year

-Founded in 1995, HMI is a nonprofit independent school with a focus on outdoor, experiential, and place-based education.
-HMI serves approximately 175 students per year across its high school, summer, and gap programming.
-About 30% of students receive financial aid and a similar percentage identify as people of color.
+About the High Mountain Institute: Founded in 1995, HMI is a nonprofit independent school with a focus on outdoor, experiential, and place-based education.
+HMI serves approximately 150 students per year across its high school, summer, and gap programming.
+About 30% of students receive financial aid, and a similar percentage identify as people of color.
 All HMI students participate in extended wilderness expeditions lasting from 10-21 days.
 HMI is not a rehabilitative or wilderness therapy program.
 HMI students are high-achieving, healthy students seeking challenge, a strong community, and a deeper connection to nature.
-HMI has nearly 30 year-round staff, most of whom live on campus.
-Learn more at: www.hminet.org.
+HMI has about 25 year-round staff, most of whom live on campus.
+Learn more at: www.hminet.org

-The school reserves the right to change or add to this job description at any time
+The school reserves the right to change or add to this job description at any time.

 Primary Job Responsibilities: